SuiteAutonomy/SuiteAutonomy/README.md

 We are a group of individuals working on this project.

-Like Satoshi, I Autonomous can speak for our team when I say that we are not interested in being penalized for any software we help to bring to fruition.
+Like Satoshi, I Autonomous speak for all when I say that the code is all that matter.

-Some of our team members including myself wish to stay humbled and anonymous throughout our endevours.
+Some of our team members including myself wish to stay humbled and anonymous.

 If you wish to judge.
 Please judge.
 Monitor our actions and monitor our sourcecodes.